DaviesHub/spacy-categorisation/README.md

 ## Contents
 1. Description
 2. Features
+3. Package Requirements
-3. Installation & Usage
+4. Installation & Usage
-5. Package Requirements
-6. Running the Application with Docker
-7. Running the Application on any device with Docker Playground
+5. Running the Application with Docker
-8. Contributions
+6. Contributions
-10. Acknowledgement
+7. References

 ## Description
 This project provides a small Python script that uses the SpaCy library to tokenize and recognize named entities in a list of sentences.
 It also includes a Dockerfile that allows you to build a console-based Docker container for running the script.